 he amassed an amazing collection of Picasso’s, Braques, Klees, and Matisses

-people were amazed by his art investing acumen. but the reality was that he bought massive quantities of art. only a subset of his collection was valuable.
+people was amazed by his art investing acumen. but the reality was that he bought massive quantities of art. only a subset of his collection was valuable.

 ” Berggruen could be wrong most of the time and still end up stupendously right. anything that is huge, profitable, famous, or influential is the result of a tail event an outlying one-in-thousand or millions event.